Postal Museum review

 Which hotels or holiday accommodation are near The Postal Museum?

 The London location means there are plenty of accommodation options nearby, including:

 - The Thistle Barbican Shoreditch Hotel has family rooms and a leisure centre with an indoor pool, 20 minutes away on foot

 - For a home-away-from-home feel, look for deals on HomeAway.co.uk and Sykes Cottages

 - Find family-friendly hotel deals near The Postal Museum on Booking.com

 Nearby attractions for a longer day out:

-London is crammed with family activities, including free parks like Coram’s Fields (7 minutes on foot).
+London is crammed with family activities (take a look at our roundup of the best family days out in London), including free parks like Coram’s Fields (7 minutes on foot).
 The Charles Dickens Museum is a 5-minute walk away, while iconic establishments like The Science Museum, Natural History Museum and the British Museum are between 15-30 minutes on the tube.
 For a real slice of history, head to the Tower of London.

 My daughter and her cousin really enjoyed this.
 Their favourite part was definitely the ‘Sorted’ play area but they also enjoyed the rest.
 There’s great stuff for older children too but the Mail Rail train ride could be a bit scary for toddlers.
 Overall however – I’d definitely recommend it.